otrv4/otrv4/architecture-decisions/002-double-ratchet.md

 ### Decision

-For OTRv4, we decided to use the Double Ratchet Algorithm for key management.
+For OTRv4, we decided to use the Double Ratchet algorithm for key management.
 Even though our network model is in-order, we can benefit from the per-message forward secrecy that the Double Ratchet algorithm provides.